Strangers at Drakeshaugh by Northumbrian

 ‘Would you like me to dry your son’s coat?’ she asked.
 ‘I’m Ginny Potter, by the way.’

 She held out freckled hand.
-I picked up Henry’s coat, which now had grit sticking to it, too, and shook the hand she’d proffered.
+I shook the hand she’d proffered.
 She had a surprisingly firm grip.
 I’m a farmer’s daughter; my grip is good, but hers was better.

-‘Jacqui Charlton,’ I told her my name.
+‘Jacqui Charlton,’ I said, warily telling her my name.
 ‘I’ve heard all of the jokes, so don’t bother.’
 She looked at me blankly.
 She’s a Southerner, I remembered, so she’s probably never heard of Jackie Charlton.

-‘I don’t think that you’ll be able to do anything with this,’ I told her.
+‘I don’t think that you’ll be able to do anything with this,’ I told her as I carefully examined Henry’s jacket.
+Thanks to the sticky juice, it also had grit sticking to it.
 She simply smiled, reached under the buggy and pulled out a magenta towel.
 Taking the coat from me, she wrapped it inside the towel and rubbed vigorously.
 When she lifted the coat out it was clean and dry, and it wasn’t sticky.

 ‘How on earth did you do that?’
 I asked.